 Overall the BFG has made 210 appearances in Arsenal red and even scored eight goals during his time at the club.
 Now 32 years old, and coming off a major leg injury which kept him out of all but two games last year, Mertesacker is already preparing for the next phase of his career.

 Just the other day Arsenal announced they had agreed to hire Mertesacker as Academy Manager upon the completion of his contract next summer.

 Even though he joined Arsenal in 2004, he is somehow not the longest-serving player on this list.
 Kieran Gibbs made the move to Hale End from the Wimbledon Academy and made his first appearance in 2007.

 After Gael Clichy moved to Manchester City in 2011, Gibbs became the main man at left-back for Arsenal.
 That is until Nacho Monreal joined from Malaga in 2013, after which Gibbs has found his opportunities limited.

 For example, he has played two consecutive games for the team only once in the last eighteen months.

 Grand total Kieran Gibbs has played 230 times for the Gunners, adding six goals, and three FA Cups.
 However, with Sead Kolasinac signing earlier this year, Gibbs is expected to leave the club this summer.

 CM – Jack Wilshere

-THE longest-tenured player on the list is Jack Wilshere who joined as a youth player in 2001, when he was only 9.
+THE longest-tenured player in Arsenal’s expiring contracts XI is Jack Wilshere who joined as a youth player in 2001 when he was only 9.
 He is also the youngest player ever to wear the shirt, making his debut in 2008 at 16 years 256 days old.